14 Probiotic Foods for a Healthy Gut

 You'll often seen tempeh as the vegan alternative to bacon—and, believe us, it's much better for your gut.
 Tempeh is a fermented soy product made with a yeast starter that has a meaty, tender bite with a neutral flavor; it's an open canvas for all your favorite seasonings.
 Besides the belly benefits, a standard 3-ounce serving of tempeh boasts 16 grams of protein and 8 percent of the day's recommended calcium.

 Many cheeses are created by fermentation, but not all fermented cheeses contain probiotics.
-Aged, soft cheeses—such as cheddar, gouda, parmesan, and swiss—are typically the only type which will maintain the beneficial bacteria.
+Aged, soft cheeses—such as cheddar, mozzarella, gruyere, gouda, parmesan, and swiss—are typically the only type which will maintain the beneficial bacteria.
+And another thing: these will have to be made from raw, unpasteurized milk.
 These cheeses start with adding a lactic acid bacterial culture to milk, which will form lactic acid and cause the milk to form curds and whey.
 The longer the cheese ages, the more beneficial bacteria for your belly.